bayersglassey/bagblog/entries/2025/jul/algebra_of_board_game_positions.md

 Also, I'll tell you a secret: we are doing algebraic geometry here, where "board fragments" are sets, "squares" are points (as in, the kinds of points which can form a line or a shape), 0 is the empty set, and `+` is set union.
+**If none of that terminology sounds familiar, don't worry about it.
+Let's get back to chess.**

 Okay!
 Earlier, we said that this was a valid chess move: